RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ###Probe Cores

 All stock probe cores serve as [signal processors](../#signal_processors).
 In addition, the RC-L01 Remote Guidance Unit can serve as a [command station](../#command_stations), provided a crew of 6 or more kerbals is available to split the jobs of running the ship and sending instructions to nearby probes.

+The probe cores are otherwise unchanged from their [stock versions](http://wiki.kerbalspaceprogram.com/wiki/Parts#Pods).

 ###Omnidirectional Antennas